carpentries/amy/docs/users_guide/index.md

 ![AMY add new organisation](images/amy_new_organisation.png)

+### Adding a New Membership

+AMY is also used to track all Carpentries memberships.
+To create a new membership, the site must first be listed as an [organisation](#adding-a-new-organization) in AMY.

+Select "Memberships" from the top menu bar to view a [list of all Memberships](https://amy.carpentries.org/fiscal/memberships/).
+Memberships can be searched by Organisation name, Consortium status, Public/Private listing, Variant, Contribution type, Active status, and allowed or remaining training seats.

+New Memberships can be created one of two ways:

+* If this is an entirely new membership, click on the "New Membership" button at the top of the [membership page](https://amy.carpentries.org/fiscal/memberships/).
+This will take you to a blank new membership form.
+* If this is a renewal of a current membership, select that membership and click on the green "Create new & roll-over button" at the bottom of that page.
+This will take you to a new membership form with some information pre-populated.

+The following fields are included in the Member view:

+* **Name** The name of the membership.
+If this is a single organisation, it will be that organisation's name.
+If it is a consortium of several organisations, it will be their collective name.
+* **Consortium**  If this box is checked, you will be able to assign multiple organisations to theat membership.
+If not, you will only be able to assign one organisation to that membership.
+* **Can this membership be publicized on The Carpentries websites** If Public is selected, the membership will be listed on [The Carpentries Members page](https://carpentries.org/members/) and [data feeds](https://feeds.carpentries.org/all_public_memberships.json).
+If Private is selected, it will not be listed.
+* **Variant** This lists all the membership levels (Gold, Silver, Bronze, etc.)
+* **Agreement start** and **Agreement end** Start and end dates of the membership agreement.
+A notification displays if the membership is not approximately one year long.
+* **Extensions** Extensions are created using the "Extend" button at the bottom of the main membership page.
+The duration of the extension can be edited here.
+* **Contribution type** What the member contribution was (Financial, Person-days, or other)
+* **Registration code** A unique registration code used to unlock [Instructor Training registration in Eventbrite](https://carpentries.github.io/instructor-training/training_calendar/index.html) and match up the trainee's application to this membership.
+These are not automated.
+Eventbrite registration is manually set up within Eventbrite.
+Applications using the member code are manually matched to this member and a training event.
+* **Link to member agreement** Link to the Google Drive folder with the member agreement.
+* **Workshops without admin fee per agreement** Number of workshops allowed in the terms of the agreement.
+* **Public instructor training seats** Number of public instructor training seats allowed in the terms of the agreement.
+* **Additional public instructor training seats** Number of additional public seats the member may have purchased beyond the standard agreement.
+* **In-house instructor training seats** Number of in-house instructor training seats allowed in the terms of the agreement.
+This will typically only apply to Platinum memberships.
+* **Additional in-house instructor training seats**  Number of additional in-house seats the member may have purchased beyond the standard agreement.
+This will typically only apply to Platinum memberships.
+* **Emergency contact** Free text field to fill in emergency contact information.

+#### Consortium Memberships

+If *Consortium* is checked, additional affiliated sites can be added to that membership.
+These will display in the `Organisations (members)` line of the Member view.
+For single-site memberships, only the main site can be listed here.
+For consortium memberships, additional member sites can be added in.
+These sites must first be [listed as an organisation in AMY](#adding-a-new-organisation).

+#### Membership Contacts

+Once a new membership has been created, contact people can be assigned to the membership.
+Contact people can have one of two roles:

+* **Billing Contact** Person responsible for contracts and invoicing.
+* **Programmatic Contact** Person responsible for coordination of workshops and instructor training

+When a new membership is created, a new field called `Persons` will display.
+Click `Edit` in this row to add or edit any contacts.
+Multiple contacts can have the same role; one contact can have both roles.
+Existing contacts will be listed here.

 ### Adding a New Person

 If a person's record does not exist in the database, it can be added individually or as part of a bulk upload.